Perth and surrounds boasts diverse wildlife experiences and natural wonders to discover.

 Australian Sea Lions

-Rockingham's Shoalwater Islands Marine Park is one of Perth favourite natural wonders.
+Rockingham's Shoalwater Islands Marine Park is one of Perth's favourite natural wonders.
 Join a sea kayaking expedition or cruise amongst the chain of islands, including Seal Island where you'll see Australian Sea Lions lazing on the beach or playing in the surrounding waters.
 You can also view sea lions on a glass-bottom boat or adventure cruise.

 New Zealand Fur Seals